zuri-training/gasAndMe-fe-pjt-20/README.md

 #
 > ## Environment Setup

-Have this project running locally on your machine.
+To have this project running locally on your machine.
 Fork the main repository and then clone the forked copy using

 ```
  git clone https://github.com/<YOUR-GITHUB-USERNAME>/gasAndMe-fe-pjt-20.git